-Self-contained refrigeration units are fully inspected and tested at the factory prior to shipment.
+Self-contained refrigeration units are fully inspected and tested at the OEM prior to shipment.

 WE STRONGLY recommend that start-up of self-contained units be performed by a qualified refrigeration contractor as variation in field conditions such as altitude, walk-in temperature, product load, ambient temperature and humidity, frequently require adjustments to thermostat, pressure control or defrost settings.
 Operations in extreme low ambient conditions may require variation of refrigerant charge.
 Extreme high ambient conditions may require additional accessories (not included).
+Please contact the OEM of the refrigeration equipment for further technical advice.